|

 now that I'm retired.
 So at least for the time being, this data will be in white

-papers, where I can present the data as I see it, without having to (again) go
+papers, where I can present the data as I see it, without having to (once again) go

-"toe to toe" with the corpus linguistics "old guard".
+go to battle against the corpus linguistics "old guard".

 |